torrance/Casacore.jl/README.md

 ## Updating the ephemeris data

-When installing Casacore.jl, the build step downloads and installs the latest ephermis data for use in `Casacore.Measures`.
+When installing Casacore.jl, the build step downloads and installs the latest ephemeris data for use in `Casacore.Measures`.
 To update this dataset with a later version, the build step can be manually rerun:

 ```julia
 ] build Casacore